-In the U.K., we tend to get very sudden, extreme heat waves that seemingly come out of nowhere and then vanish, leaving us fighting the impulse to turn the heating on in August.
+In the U.K., while it can hardly be said that we’re a country of extreme temperatures, we do tend to get very sudden, extreme heat waves that seemingly come out of nowhere and then vanish, leaving us fighting the impulse to turn the heating on in August (just me?)

 Why does the weather affect our periods?

-The seasons affect our periods because, during summer, our bodies produce higher quantities of Follicle Stimulating Hormone (FSH), which increases our chances of ovulation and thus shortens our cycles.
-FSH stimulates the follicles in your ovaries to grow and mature, and eventually release an egg at ovulation.
+The seasons affect our periods because, during summer, our bodies produce higher quantities of Follicle Stimulating Hormone (FSH), which increases our chances of ovulation, which is essentially the crucial step in the whole baby-making process our bodies seem so hell-bent on repeating, which subsequently shortens our cycles.
+FSH stimulates the follicles in your ovaries to grow and mature, and eventually release an egg ready to be fertilised (sexy, right?) at ovulation.

 The research concluded that it was increased sunshine, rather than temperature, which led to the cycle changes.
 During summer or in warmer, sunny climates, your body is producing more Vitamin D. Lower levels of vitamin D have been found to contribute to a longer follicular phase and a longer overall menstrual cycle; longer menstrual cycles are more likely to be anovulatory – meaning ovulation didn’t occur.
 In winter, ovulation occurs and average of 71% of the time.
 In Summer, this percentage increased to a whopping 97%.